-The course will consider the particular vulnerabilities of consumers, the theoretical rationales for consumer law and the panoply of regulatory techniques that can be deployed in the protection of consumers.
-There will be a particular focus on: misleading and deceptive conduct under s 9 of the Fair Trading Act 1986 (FTA); other instances of unfair conduct under Part 1, FTA; consumer guarantees in respect of goods and services under the Consumer Guarantees Act 1993; unfair contract terms in standard form consumer contracts under s 26A, FTA; layby sale agreements under ss 36B-J, FTA; uninvited direct sale agreements under ss 36K-S, FTA; enforcement and remedies; selected issues in consumer credit law.
+This course will consider the particular vulnerabilities of consumers, the theoretical rationales for consumer law and the panoply of regulatory techniques that can be deployed in the protection of consumers.
+There will be a particular focus on: misleading or deceptive conduct under s 9 of the Fair Trading Act 1986 (FTA); other instances of unfair conduct under Part 1, FTA; consumer guarantees in respect of goods and services under the Consumer Guarantees Act 1993; unfair contract terms in standard form consumer contracts under ss 46H-46M, FTA; layby sale agreements under ss 36B-J, FTA; uninvited direct sale agreements under ss 36K-S, FTA; enforcement and remedies; selected issues in consumer credit law.

 Open book means that you may, if you wish, bring into the exam and refer to any materials such as casebooks, textbooks and study notes.

-Students will also need current reprints of the following statutes:
+Students will also need to refer to the following pieces of legislation: